dantegates/mlb-statcast/README.md

 # Hypothesis testing for humans - Do the umps really want to go home early?

 A/B tests for whether umps are calling pitches to end the game in extra innnings.
+See the [blog post](https://dantegates.github.io/2018/09/17/hypothesis-testing-for-humans-do-the-umps-really-want-to-go-home.html).

 [hypothesis-testing-for-humans.ipynb](hypothesis-testing-for-humans.ipynb): Notebook for the blog post.